TechEnterprises/register_drupal_ethereum/README.md

-# Register Drupal - Example Ethereum account verification
+# Register Drupal - Ethereum account verification (proof-of-concept)

 This repository contains a very simple registry smart contract which is used in the Drupal Ethereum module.